-Paginating table query results - Amazon DynamoDB
+Paginating table query results in DynamoDB - Amazon DynamoDB

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Paginating table query results
+Paginating table query results in DynamoDB

 DynamoDB paginates the results from Query operations.
 With pagination, the Query results are divided into "pages" of data that are 1 MB in size (or less).
 An application can process the first page of results, then the second page, and so on.